 From the cover of the Led Zeppelin album.
+A Halloween tale.

 In Through the Out Door

 The white suit and hat were what I chose to wear though I had kept them in the back of the closet for years.
-The pants were a little frayed at the bottom, for at the time I had it made pants coming down to the heels were the fashion.
+The pants were a little frayed at the bottom, for at the time I had them made pants coming down to the heels were the fashion.
 That getup was what I wore the day I dropped her off at the airport.
 In my dreams I can still taste the last kiss she gave me.
 She never came back.
 Her half torn off face in the morgue was all fate left me.

 Drink helps me forget that half face.
-Sometimes, the nightmares make me remember.
+Sometimes the nightmares make me remember.